Learn to Sail

 You can learn to sail fast, and quickly at that.
 Here are five ways, graduating from easy to intermediate.

-Couples and families who book an Adventure Cruise with Let’s Go Sail get a chance to run the helm over the course of three hours.
+Couples and families who book an Adventure Cruise with Let’s Go Sail get a chance to run the helm over a comfortable course spanning three hours.
 In so doing, they get sufficient tips and pointers to get the drift of sailing.
 Before long, they pick it up intuitively.
-Sailing is one of the few sports that are easy to learn, provided the boat is big enough and the wind sufficient.
-Note: Lessons informal and non-certified, taught by a USCG captain and certified sailing instructor.
+Sailing is one of the few sports that is easy to learn, provided the boat is big enough and the wind sufficient.
+Note: Lessons are informal and non-certified, taught by a USCG captain and certified sailing instructor.

 Adventures in Sailing

-For 16 years, the Williamsburg Area Learning Tree has underwritten a community sailing class that spans three Saturdays or Sundays in the fall and spring.
+For 20 years, the Williamsburg Area Learning Tree has underwritten a community class where people learn to sail over three Saturdays or Sundays in the fall and spring.
+Official USCG life preservers are included.
 Up to six people spend six hours each day going through various drills to learn how to sail.
 The class is as much social as educational, and it’s a great orientation for couples.
-Visit wuu.org.
-Lessons informal and non-certified.
+(The entire curriculum of WALT was suspended in 2019 for lack of a sponsor, but efforts are underway to revive the program and with it the sailing instruction.)

 Sailing Made Easy

 This is the basic 101 class offered by SailTime Virginia Beach under the American Sailing Association.
 The class runs two days on a weekend, with an hour or so in the morning for classroom instruction.
-That’s followed by the rest of the day on the waters of Willoughby Bay in a 22-foot Capri.
+That’s followed by the rest of the day on inlet waters of Chesapeake Bay in a 22-foot Capri.
 Instructors are USCG captains and ASA certified.
 Certification enables sailors to use the Capri fleet at their convenience with a SailTime membership.
-It’s a great alternative to buying a boat.
+If you learn to sail this way, it becomes a great alternative to buying a boat.
 Visit sailtime.com/virginia-beach/.

 Basic Coastal Cruising